Isty001/rogue-craft/README.md

 You can remove the build objects with `make clean`, or run the tests with `make run-test`

-To play, simply execute `rogue-craft` in your terminal.
+To play, simply run `rogue-craft` in your terminal.
 Please note that it's still a very early development stage.

 ### Contribute

 If the project got your attention, feel free to contribute with your ideas, and code. :-) Help with the [TODO](https://github.com/rogue-craft/rogue-craft/blob/master/TODO.md), or [Issues](https://github.com/rogue-craft/rogue-craft/blob/master/ISSUES.md) highly appreciated.
-Check the Wiki for help, and of course you can also contact [me](https://github.com/Isty001).
+Check the Wiki for help, or contact [me](https://github.com/Isty001).